josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 I won't go too far into the specifics here; this is a relatively deep rabbit hole that could easily become its own post.
 But at a basic level, here's what that might look like:

 1. Create a `<Loader>` component.
-This could be a simple spinner, an overlay, bouncing dots...whatever you like, really, just as long as it indicates the new page is loading in.
+This could be a simple spinner, an overlay, bouncing dots, a progress bar...whatever you like, really, just as long as it indicates the new page is loading in.
 2. Tap into SvelteKit's `beforeNavigate` and `afterNavigate` to update state during page loads.
 3. Show the loader conditionally based on that state change.